TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | `Common Desktop`| This is the known folder ID for the entry for the Public Desktop folder.  |
 | `Common Documents`| This is the known folder ID for the entry for the Public Documents folder.  |

-The value is from the following table:
+The `mode` is from the following table:

 | Value | Description |
 | ----- | ----------- |